SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/threatlookup.md

 ```

 :::note
-You cannot use the cat search operator with the `s_crowdstrike` source.
+You cannot use the cat search operator with the `s_CrowdStrike` source.
 :::
 -->